 _

-10 years after launching their 1st concept of barges on the Seine, La Cie Les Maquereaux is launching a new chic and family-friendly venue by the water in the 16th arrondissement in 2025.
-Admittedly, the place is worth the effort and the trip can be a bit long depending on where you live, but once you arrive on site, you don’t feel like you are quite in Paris anymore.
-Nestled in a small port, next to La Défense and Boulogne, the Marina is set on two barges that offer: dining, swimming, relaxation, music, and boating.
+10 years after launching its 1st barge concept on the Seine, La Cie Les Maquereaux is launching a new chic and family-friendly spot by the water in the 16th arrondissement in 2025.
+Admittedly, the place must be earned and the journey can be a bit long depending on where you live, but once you arrive, you no longer feel quite in Paris.
+Nestled in a small port, next to La Défense and Boulogne, the Marina is located on two barges that offer: dining, swimming, relaxation, music, and boating.

 1 allée du bord de l’eau 75016 Paris